May 3, 2017

-The Colorado motor vehicle exemption helps determine whether you can keep your car, truck, van, or other vehicle if you file for Chapter 7 bankruptcy.
-Here you’ll find information about the Colorado car exemption: how much it is, what types of vehicles it covers, how it works for married couples, how to find the applicable statute, and more.
+The Colorado motor vehicle exemption helps determine whether you can keep your car, truck, van, or another vehicle if you file for Chapter 7 bankruptcy.
+Here you’ll find information about the Colorado car exemption: how much it is, what types of vehicles it covers, how it works for married couples, how to find the applicable statute and more.

 (For more information about exemptions, including how they work and which ones you can use, see our Bankruptcy Exemptions area.
 For information specific to the motor vehicle exemption, see our Motor Vehicle Exemption in Bankruptcy area.)

 Colorado’s motor vehicle exemption plays a large role in determining whether or not the bankruptcy trustee can take your vehicle to repay your unsecured creditors.
 If the equity in your car is less than Colorado’s car exemption, then the trustee cannot sell it.
 If the equity in your car is significantly more than the applicable exemption amount, the trustee is likely to sell your car to repay your unsecured creditors.
 For details, see The Motor Vehicle Exemption: Can You Keep Your Car in Chapter 7 Bankruptcy?

 Keep in mind that even if your car is safe from the bankruptcy trustee, the lender may be able to repossess your car during or after bankruptcy.
 To learn more, see Your Car in Chapter 7 Bankruptcy and If You Are Behind on Your Car Payments, Can Chapter 7 Help?

 In Colorado, you can exempt up to $7,500 in equity in your cars, bicycles, or other vehicles.
 If you or your spouse or dependents are elderly (60 years of age or older) or disabled, you can protect up to $12,500 in vehicle equity.